Forced across the world by Holocaust, grandmother returns to Austria to hear grandson’s Trinity choir

 “China was the only country in the world that would take us—not even America would let us in,” Erica says.
 “So I packed a little suitcase, put a tag around my neck with my name, and met my parents in France to leave for China.”

 SHIPPED TO SHANGHAI

 Reunited with her parents, Erica didn’t recognize her father, who had grown a beard and was emaciated from his time in Buchenwald.
 “It was like I didn’t know him,” Erica says.
 “I had to get to know him and my mother again.”

-The family boarded an ocean liner for a 30-day trip to Shanghai, and ended up living in a Jewish ghetto live there for a decade.
+The family boarded an ocean liner for a 30-day trip to Shanghai, and ended up living in a Jewish ghetto for a decade.
 At a British school in the city, Erica learned English, Hebrew, French, and then Japanese, after the city fell under Japanese occupation during World War II.
 It was, Erica says, a “miserable life, but not as bad as people who suffered in Europe.”